GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

   payload of valid data.
 For example, the nonce used for a transaction signature could contains bits of the private key.
   * **Flawed data generation**: Undetected generation of flawed sensitive data IF compatible malware is present on BOTH quarantined environments.
+For example, standard software algorithms that generate random numbers, such as those used to generate Bitcoin private keys, are [vulnerable to exploitation](https://bitcoin.org/en/alert/2013-08-11-android), either due to malware or algorithmic weakness.
+This can often provide numbers that are not truly random.
   * **Guessable private keys**: Private key creation could be compromised to make keys easily guessable.
   * **Compromised addresses**: Transaction creation is compromised to use output addresses belonging to an attacker, AND cooperating malware on a networked computer sends the malicious transaction before the